-An applicant may be admitted most advantageously at the opening of the fall quarter, and all students in the Basic Liberal Arts program must enter at this time.
-Applicants for the regular program and the Early Admissions program may be admitted also at the opening of the winter and spring quarters, provided a desirable schedule of classes can be arranged.
+An applicant may be admitted most advantageously at the opening of the fall quarter, but applicants may be admitted also at the opening of the winter and spring quarters, provided a desirable schedule of classes can be arranged.
 The opening dates of each quarter are given in the Academic Calendar.
-All applicants for admission must take the Scholastic Aptitude Test (Morning Program) and Specified Achievement Test (Afternoon Program) given by the College Entrance Examination Board.
-No special preparation is required for the test, and scores achieved will be among several items considered for admission.
-Application form and bulletin of information (including description of tests, dates, and lists of testing centers) may be obtained from the College Entrance Examination Board, Box 592, Princeton, New Jersey.
+All applicants for admission must take the Scholastic Aptitude Test (Morning Program) and Specified Achievement Tests (Afternoon Program) given by the College Entrance Examination Board.
+No special preparation is required for the tests, and scores achieved on the S.A.T. will be among several items considered for admission.
+Application form and bulletin of information (including description of tests, dates and lists of testing centers) may be obtained from the College Entrance Examination Board, Box 592, Princeton, New Jersey.